liv-daliberti/grail-simulation/reports/knn/next_video/README.md

 # KNN Next-Video Baseline

-This report summarises the slate-ranking KNN model that predicts the next video a viewer will click.
+This report summarizes the slate-ranking KNN model that predicts the next video a viewer will click.

 - Dataset: `/n/fs/similarity/grail-simulation/data/cleaned_grail`
 - Split: validation